JYL2027/COE379L-Project2/README.md

-Project Overview
+## Project Overview

-This project builds and deploys convolutional neural networks (CNNs) to classify post-Hurricane Harvey satellite images into damaged or non-damaged building categories.
+This project builds and deploys a convolutional neural network (CNN) to classify post-Hurricane Harvey satellite images into damaged or non-damaged building categories.
+The goal is to enhance the understanding of hurricane data and to deploy it to unseen satellite images.

+## Contents
 The project includes:
 1. Data preprocessing and visualization
 2. Model design, training, and evaluation
 3. Model inference server and deployment using Docker